creativival/Voxelaming/README.en.md

 * set_build_interval(interval): Sets the interval for placing voxels.
 The unit is seconds.
 The default is 0.01.
 * create_box(x, y, z, r, g, b): Places a voxel.
 Specify the position in x, y, z axis, and the color.
 Color is specified in decimal from 0 to 1 in RGB values.
 * remove_box(x, y, z): Removes a voxel.
 Specify the position in x, y, z axis.
 (If no voxel is at the specified position, nothing happens.)
+* write_sentence(sentence, x, y, z, r, g, b)：Write a sentence (one line of text) with voxels.
+Specify the position in x, y, z axis, and the color.
+Color is specified in decimal from 0 to 1 in RGB values.
 * send_data(): Sends voxel data to the device (iPhone, iPad).
 * clear_boxes(): Removes all placed voxels.
 Also resets the size and interval.